How Can You ‘Get’ Complex Regional Pain Syndrome (CRPS)?

 Another theory that the Web MD article (2015) suggests is that:

 “… pain receptors in the affected part of the body become responsive to catecholamines, a group of nervous system messengers.”

-Obviously more research has to be done to find out what causes Complex Regional Pain Syndrome.
-To help improve the amount of research that is done for CRPS and all parts of CRPS like how you get CRPS, treatments, symptoms etc.. contact your regional MP or Senator for those outside the UK.
+More research has to be done into CRPS including finding out what causes Complex Regional Pain Syndrome.
+To help improve the amount of research that is done for CRPS and all parts of CRPS like how you get CRPS, treatments, symptoms etc contact your regional MP (or Senator for those outside the UK.)

 Or contact the various MPs concerned with health and disability and tell them about yourself and talk about the lack of research available for CRPS.

-The charity’s local MP, Ruth George (High Peak) has worked very hard to get recognition for CRPS has has started an Early Day Motion (EDM).
-Please visit our ‘Campaign To Raise Awareness of CRPS In Westminster’ blog article that includes a template letter you can amend for your local MP.
+The charity has been working with the local MP to get recognition for CRPS and has started an Early Day Motion (EDM).
+Please visit our ‘Campaign To Raise Awareness of CRPS In Westminster’ article that includes a template letter you can amend for your local MP.